columbia/xray/index.md

 in terms of number of tracked inputs).
 We know of no other system that can achieve this level of accuracy and scale across multiple services.
 We thus deem XRay as a major new step toward enabling Web transparency compared to the state of the art.
-Read about the XRay's design and evaluation in our research [paper]({{ site.baseurl }}/public/xray.pdf), which will appear at USENIX Security 2014 in August.
+Read about XRay's design and evaluation in our research [paper]({{ site.baseurl }}/public/xray.pdf), which will appear at USENIX Security 2014 in August.